Today's Bible Reading: 1 Corinthians 16

 Reflecting and Thinking

-The final chapter of 1 Corinthians contains today's text concerning the collection for the poor saints of Judea (also described in 2 Corinthians 8-9), and various personal references and greetings from Paul to members of the church community in Corinth.
-Both of these sections indicate the level of care that characterized the first century church.
+The final chapter of 1 Corinthians contains today's selected text concerning the collection for the poor saints of Judea (also described in 2 Corinthians 8-9), along with various personal references and greetings from Paul to members of the church community in Corinth.
+Both of these sections show the level of care that characterized the first century church.

-Paul is planning another trip to Corinth and will receive on that visit the gifts collected.
-He suggests a weekly contribution so that it will not be necessary to have multiple spur-of-the-moment collections upon his arrival.
+Paul is planning another trip to Corinth and will receive on that visit the gifts that have been set aside.
+He suggests a weekly gift so that it will not be necessary to have multiple spur-of-the-moment collections upon his arrival.
 Some have mistakenly applied these words to Jesus' coming, but the context clearly references Paul's arrival.

-What are some of the ways the church today cares for special needs internally or for special needs in other places?
+What are some of the ways the church today cares for special needs internally and for special needs in other places?
 What would you tell someone who asked about the necessity of weekly giving when they receive a monthly paycheck?
-Which, if any, of the applications of this text are valid when applied to the church treasury and the weekly collection practices of the church today?
+In the text, each Christian was saving and setting aside funds in what appears to be an individual process.
+Which, if any, of the applications of the text are valid when applied to a church treasury and the weekly collection practices of the church today?

 Dear God, help us be more like you as we learn generosity by sharing the resources you have given us and by helping those who are in need.
 Help us learn unselfishness.
 Help us appreciate the sacrifice Jesus made as he demonstrated his love for us in his death on the cross.
 May we imitate him in our generosity and spirit of sacrifice for the benefit of others, in His name, Amen.